• AI Fire

 • Unlike traditional list-based setups, Make lets you see your entire workflow as a visual diagram.
 You can see how data flows from one step to another, making it easier to manage complex automations.

 When comparing Zapier and Make.com, the key differences lie in their approach to automation, pricing structure, features, and overall user experience.
-Let’s break it down in detail so you can clearly see what sets them apart.

 Feature